-Proven methods for financing common business needs
+Proven methods for financing common small business needs

 From angel investors to crowd-sourced platforms like Kickstarter, there are now several creative ways you can fund your business in 2018.
 While both of these financing examples provide interest-less capital, each require you to give up a degree of control.
 There are no guarantees with Kickstarter, and angel investors often require equity in your company.